SarthakOnYt/AI-ML-group-project/README.md

 # AI-ML-group-project

-Here the code for ourgrou project is uploaded
+Here the code for our group project is uploaded

 # Lead Developer: